ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 Where does this leave us in the end?
 Although I have examined all of the surveys and legal descriptions to get a deeper understanding of them and the history of the property, when it comes to knowing where the Mills' Home property lines should correctly fall.Of the two possible correct interpretations I can't say for certain, but I will talk in terms of probabilities instead, and of course, at some point, a different kind of calculation has to be made if we consider how any past mistakes made during the tenure of previous owners should be corrected among the current owners.

-First,  to be clear on our goal, whicit is not to reconcile every survey or even explain aspects of individual surveys that seemingly lack explanation, although I have tried to do to gain a deeper understanding of the home’s history.
+First,  to be clear on our goal, which is not to reconcile every survey or even explain aspects of individual surveys that seemingly lack explanation, although I have tried to do to gain a deeper understanding of the home’s history.
 Our goal is to come to a correct interpretation of the 1869 deed description, the supposed Mandeville Survey, because as I write this, no intentional change to 1869 has ever been made.
 The eastern line that defines Tract III was created to correct an obvious error  .
 1869 appears to be self-consistent and correct, that is to say, there are no apparent defects.
 The only question then is whether its bearings are Magnetic or True.
 And recall that as this implies,

 And after pealing back the actions over the years, it is clear that at the bottom, each interpretation has exactly one piece of evidence supporting it.